Lessons Learned building the Mustang II

 a.k.a.: "I wish someone told me that 8,000 rivets ago..."

-This information is compiled from mostly anonymous sources intending to help present and future builders of the Mustang II.
+This information is compiled from various sources intending to help present and future builders of the Mustang II.

 Submit your "Lessons Learned"